Incredible India

-Incredible India (stylized as Incredıble!ndıa) is the name of an international tourism campaign maintained by the Government of India since 2002, to promote tourism in India.
+Incredible India (stylized as Incredıble !ndıa) is the name of an international tourism campaign launched by the Government of India in 2002 to promote tourism in India.
 The "Incredible India" title was officially branded and promoted since 2002.
 The exclamation mark forms the 'I' of India.
-The exclamation used creatively across several visuals compliments the concept behind the word "Incredible".
+The exclamation used creatively across several visuals complements the concept behind the word "Incredible".

 Marketing campaign

 In 1972, Sunil Dutt launched a campaign to promote India as a popular tourist destination.
 The phrase "Incredible India" was adopted as a slogan by the ministry.
-Before 2002, the Indian government had regularly formulated policies and prepared pamphlets and brochures for the promotion of tourism, however, it had not supported tourism in a concerted fashion.
-In 2002, the tourism ministry made a conscious effort to bring in more professionalism in its attempts to promote tourism.
+Before 2002, the Government of India had regularly formulated policies and prepared pamphlets and brochures for the promotion of tourism, however, it had not supported tourism in a concerted fashion.
+In 2002, the Ministry of Tourism made a conscious effort to bring in more professionalism in its attempts to promote tourism.
 It formulated an integrated communication strategy with the aim of promoting India as a destination of choice for the discerning traveller.
 The tourism ministry engaged the services of advertising and marketing firm Ogilvy & Mather (O&M) India to create a new campaign to increase tourist inflows into the country.

-The campaign portrayed India as an attractive tourist destination by showcasing different aspects of Indian culture and history like yoga, spirituality, etc. The campaign was conducted globally and received appreciation from tourism industry observers and travellers alike.
+The campaign portrayed India as an attractive tourist destination by showcasing different aspects of Indian culture and history like yoga and spirituality.
+The campaign was conducted globally and received appreciation from tourism industry observers and travellers alike.
 However, the campaign also attracted criticism from some quarters.
 Some observers felt that it had failed to cover several aspects of India which would have been attractive to the average tourist.

 In 2008, the Ministry of Tourism launched a campaign targeted at the local population to educate them regarding good behaviour and etiquette when dealing with foreign tourists.
-Indian actor Aamir Khan was commissioned to endorse the campaign which was titled "Atithidevo Bhava", Sanskrit for "Guests are like God".
-Atithidevo Bhava was aimed at creating awareness about the effects of tourism and sensitising the local population about preservation of India's heritage, culture, cleanliness and hospitality.
+Indian actor Aamir Khan was commissioned to endorse the campaign which was titled Atithi Devo Bhavaḥ, Sanskrit for "Guests are like God".
+Atithidevo Bhavaḥ was aimed at creating awareness about the effects of tourism and sensitising the local population about preservation of India's heritage, culture, cleanliness and hospitality.
 It also attempted to instil a sense of responsibility towards tourists and reinforce the confidence of foreign tourists towards India as a preferred holiday destination.
 The concept was designed to complement the Incredible India campaign.

 In 2009, Minister of tourism, Kumari Selja unveiled plans to extend the Incredible India campaign to the domestic tourism sector as well.
 US$12 million out of a total budget of US$200 million was allocated in 2009 for the purpose of promoting domestic tourism.

 In 2015, Aamir Khan, whose comments on perceived intolerance in the country had created a controversy, ceased to be the mascot for the Incredible India campaign when the contract for it expired.
 The new brand ambassador of Incredible India was Narendra Modi himself.

 The veteran actor Amitabh Bachchan and actress Priyanka Chopra were chosen as the new brand ambassadors for the Incredible India campaign.